justin-brewer/speed-challenge/README.md

 README

 About:

   This project was started in response to comma.ai's speed challenge: http://commachallenge.s3-us-west-2.amazonaws.com/speed_challenge_2017.tar Predict the speed of a moving vehicle using only its dash cam footage and a labeled training set.

 Approach:

   Calculate dense optical flow with OpenCV's Farneback implementation.
   Shrink the data using spline interpolation.
   Fully-connected, feedforward network with Tensorflow: four hidden layers - 3 x relu + softmax.
-The output layer's weights are not trainable and I used mean squared error loss (see 1).
+The output layer's weights are not trainable and I used mean squared error loss (  1).
 Data is shuffled before being split into train and test sets.
 Bootstrap aggregation is used to pick the batch at each training step.
 Dropout was used at 50%.

 Results:

   With a training set of 70% my network achieves MSE of 0.06 (m/s) on the test set.
 A large portion of the error comes from times the car is sitting still and other cars are moving in the camera's view.
   ...to be continued.

 Future Work:

   Other than averaging optical flow over a window of five flow frames (which consists of information from six video frames), this network is memoryless.
   I believe, adding some form of recurrence to the network will boost performance